ProGamerGov/neural-style-pt/INSTALL.md

 First, you will need to download Python 3 and install it: https://www.python.org/downloads/windows/

-Then using https://pytorch.org/, get the correct pip command and paste it into the Windows CMD terminal:
+Then using https://pytorch.org/, get the correct pip command, paste it into the Windows CMD terminal and hit enter:

 ```